 For baby boomers, the dream of a white picket fence is losing its luster.
 Many are trading porches for penthouses, entering the multifamily market in numbers far surpassing millennial stats.
 Here’s why they’re moving — and what they want.

 “Renting is not just for the younger generations anymore.
 Increasingly, Baby Boomers and other empty nesters are trading single-family houses for the convenience of rental apartments,” according to Dr. Norm Miller, a Professor of Real Estate at UC San Diego, interviewed by the National Multifamily Housing Council.

-A recent analysis of U.S. Census data paints the same picture, revealing: “renters over the age of 60 who live in cities of at least 100,000 surged 43 percent during the decade ending in 2017.”
-On the other hand, it found “renters under the age of 34, or millennials and members of Gen Z, rose just 7 percent.”
-By 2035, it’s predicted that “renters older than 60” will make up 31 percent of the rental market.”
+A recent analysis of U.S. Census data by RENTCafe paints the same picture.
+Citing RENTCafe’s study, CBS News reveals this finding: “renters over the age of 60 who live in cities of at least 100,000 surged 43 percent during the decade ending in 2017.”
+On the other hand, CBS News highlights this conclusion from the RENTCafe study: “renters under the age of 34, or millennials and members of Gen Z, rose just 7 percent.”
+By 2035, RENTCafe predicts that “renters older than 60” will make up 31 percent of the rental market.”